A Semi-Self-Supervised Approach for Dense-Pattern Video Object Segmentation: Method

+We used a manually annotated set (denoted as $\TestSingleDomain$) consisting of $100$ samples for testing.
+Each sample in $\TestSingleDomain$ included a combination of five consecutive image frames, where only the final frame ($\QueryFrame{t}$) was manually annotated.
+We also used an external test set, $\TestDroneSamples$, of $48$ samples, each containing five frames.
+The first four frames were unannotated, and the final frame was manually annotated.
 These samples were extracted from three distinctly diverse drone-captured videos of wheat fields to evaluate the model performance on the pixel-accurate annotated images.
-Each drone video contributed $16$ samples to $\mathbb{D}$.
-The drone videos were captured using a \textit{DJI Mini 3 Pro Drone}, from various altitudes.
-Figure~\ref{fig:drone_domain_dataset} illustrates a few image frames from $\mathbb{D}$.
+Each drone video contributed $16$ samples to $\TestDroneSamples$.
+The drone videos were captured using a \textit{DJI Mini 3 Pro Drone} from various altitudes.
+Importantly, $\TestDroneSamples$ is regarded as an external dataset since no samples from any of its domains are utilized to train or validate the models.
+Figure~\ref{fig:main_figure04} presents a visual representation of the test sets described in the preceding sections.